JonKing93/Paleo-DA-Hackathon--October-2022/source/demos/code2.rst

       "w8709a-8tc"       "42.242"      "-127.678"
       "yj"               "21.524"      "112.1347"

-and see the ID, latitude, longitude, and growing season for each site.
+and see the ID, latitude, and longitude for each site.
 Similarly, we can inspect the metadata for the ``time`` dimension:

 .. code::
     :class: input